hairizuanbinnoorazman/blog/content/posts/20260125_learningsFromUsingClaudeCode.md

 Another E.g. Let's say if we have a large log to collect.
 The log is accessible via some particular endpoint which could have been provided in the CLAUDE.md.
 If we let the model to collect the log on its own - it might proceed to curl and then pull the log and the entire log would easily end up in model context.
 If we alter the angle to have the model call a particular function that is standardized to retrieve the log that could be written as a file - that could be a better approach?
 And with that approach - there is no need for the model to try guessing how to receive the log

-## Sned image instead of describing the problem
+## Send image instead of describing the problem

 Inspiration from this: https://www.youtube.com/watch?v=M8kZLuukZgk